anoopanni/client-agency/README.md

     1. npm install mysql2

 f.
-Put the following key-value pair in the header for all subsequent requests after obtaining token : "x-access-token" : "token"
+Put the following key-value pair in the header for all subsequent requests after obtaining token : "x-access-token" : {{token}}

 g.
 Payload for endpoint : http://localhost:8080/api/createagency-client